stoicfive/trendytradez-v2/DASHBOARD_UPDATE_CHECKLIST.md

 - [ ] Update "Next Actions" section with current and upcoming tasks
 - [ ] Add any blockers to "Blockers & Notes" section
 - [ ] Update implementation summaries in `/implementation/summaries/`
+- [ ] Update "Current Status" descriptions to reflect latest work
 - [ ] Commit dashboard changes with descriptive message

+## After Adding New Technology/Framework

+- [ ] Update relevant package descriptions to mention the technology
+- [ ] Update "Current Status" to highlight the new addition
+- [ ] Add to "Next Actions" if it requires follow-up work (e.g., refactoring)
+- [ ] Create memory for the new technology/framework decision

 ## Quick Reference: What to Update Where